-The Board established stock ownership guidelines for our non-employee directors to reinforce the importance of aligning the interests of the members of the Board with the interests of our stockholders.
-The guideline requires directors to meet an equity ownership level with a value equal to or greater than four times the annual retainer within five years from the later of March 31, 2011 and the date the non-employee director was appointed to the Board.
-We also have an insider trading policy which, among other things, prohibits directors from hedging the economic risk of their stock ownership.
+Our insider trading policy, among other things, prohibits directors from hedging the economic risk of their stock ownership.
+In addition, the Board established stock ownership guidelines for our non-employee directors to reinforce the importance of aligning the interests of the members of the Board with the interests of our stockholders.
+The guideline requires directors to meet an equity ownership level with a value equal to or greater than four times the annual retainer within five years from the later of March 31, 2011 and the date the nonemployee director was appointed to the Board.
+We have adopted retention requirements with respect to these stock ownership guidelines whereby directors must retain shares received through an exercise of a stock option or the vesting of restricted stock if they have not reached the applicable stock ownership guideline.